TechDSV/Projects/README.md

 ## Overview of Software Project Management
 Project management refers to the process of applying skills, knowledge, techniques, and tools to to fulfil the requirements of the project.
 It usually broke down into project management phases, including project initiation, project planning, project execution, project monitoring, and project closure.

-Actually, it refers to the branch of project management that involves planning, scheduling, allocating resources, executing, tracking, and delivering specific software and other IT-related projects within the minimum possible consumption of resources, time, and money.
+Actually, it refers to the branch of [project management best practices](https://www.designveloper.com/blog/software-project-management-best-practices/) that involve planning, scheduling, allocating resources, executing, tracking, and delivering specific software and other IT-related projects within the minimum possible consumption of resources, time, and money.

 ## Building a software project management plan
 As shown above, planning is one of the five project management steps.
 It needs a project plan to give direction for the whole team in terms of product scope, resource and material required, quality outputs, potential risks management, costs throughout the project.

 ### 1. Performing requirement gathering
-The first step in building a software project management plan is requirement gathering.
+The first step in building a software [project management plan](https://www.designveloper.com/blog/software-project-management-plan/) is requirement gathering.
 It is about the exploratory research and documentation of the customers’ project requirements to provide them with what they want.
 The requirements gathering process can conduct at the very beginning of the software project.

 Indeed, there are multiple ways to gather requirements.
 Software project managers can utilise methods such as conducting a pre-workshop survey, adopting the nominal group technique, organising brainstorming sessions, or having one-on-one talks with those involved.